aelzenaar/ncea-notes/unibooks.md

    because it's a calculus book...
 (515.9 S12)
  * Tristan Needham, _Visual Complex Analysis_.
 Now this is actually a complex analysis book rather than a calculus book.
 It is very geometric.
 I quite like it.
 (I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
 There is also quite a lot of physical motivation, which is very good.
+Issue: I'm not entirely sure there are any proofs...
 (515.9 N37)

 ### Geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.